gonzalobravoargentina/SupplementaryMaterials_Bravo-et-al.2021/DataClean/README.md

 - `DF_HumanRobot`: long_format version of the combined community matrices of Human and Robot.
 Labels are under `Label` and cover estimates under `Cover`
 - `DF_VisualRobot`: long_format version of the combined community matrices of Visual and Robot.
 Labels are under `Label` and cover estimates under `Cover`

+- `CM_FG_Robot`: Community matrix returned by Robot, recoded into functional groups
+- `CM_FG_Human`: Community matrix labelled by human from photo quadrats, recoded into functional groups
+- `CM_FG_Visual`: Community matrix labelled in the field by human from real quadrats, recoded into functional groups